LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

                                     by the current time-stepping module.

    .. note::

+      This is only compatible with time-stepping modules that support temporal adaptivity.

       The default value is 10; set *mxhnil* to zero to specify this default.